tkushner/nnSensitivity-hscc2020/README.md

 DATA:

-We have included some typical BG trends that are observed in patients in the directory glucoseICs Note that we do not have the permission to include the actual anonymized patient data that was used in our study reported in the paper.
+We have included some typical BG trends that are observed in patients in the directory `DataBased/glucoseICs` Note that we do not have the permission to include the actual anonymized patient data that was used in our study reported in the paper.
 We have a representative set that provides the same behavior that we observed.